Data Integration Guide

 | `created_at` | `TIMESTAMP_NTZ` | When this metadata record was created |

 Each row represents a single snapshot.
-The `min_timestamp` and `max_timestamp` tell you the overall time range of data that was loaded.
-Note that this can be a sparse interval — the `loads` and `merged_intervals` fields provide the exact sub-ranges if you need finer granularity.
+The `snapshot_loaded_intervals__min_timestamp` and `snapshot_loaded_intervals__max_timestamp` columns tell you the overall time range of data that was loaded.
+Note that this can be a sparse interval — the `snapshot_loaded_intervals__loads` and `snapshot_loaded_intervals__merged_intervals` fields provide the exact sub-ranges if you need finer granularity.

 ### `delivery_metadata.intervals.changes`